Dame-Jasmine Hughes as Beulah Melton in benevolence

 Courtesy Penumbra Theatre

 TV, newspapers, magazines turn a tragedy into a story, which becomes a political movement, then maybe a law.

 Years later, literary nonfiction might wrestle with what playwright Ifa Bayeza calls such tragedies’ “epic proportions.”

 In benevolence, the second in a trilogy of plays, Bayeza aims to “accommodate” those proportions in the case of Emmett Till, she says in program notes.
 (Catch the world premiere at Penumbra Theatre through March 10.)

 But that’s not where benevolence starts.
 Tectonics shudder underneath Bayeza’s new play—slowly breaking open into those fabled dimensions.
 We register the cultural fallout of Till’s death through conflicts separately besetting a black couple and the white Bryant couple.
 No actor plays Till.
 No direct representation of him appears onstage.
 Instead, he becomes Carolyn’s ghost.
 He becomes the black couple’s crucible.
 Surprising stage directions evoke something like cinematic horror, while magnetic performances pull two acts through domestic grit and toward uncanny surrealism.
-The first act follows the white couple.
-The second, the black couple.
-Both uncover the ways Till’s legacy continues to reveal itself.
-To us mortals, the young, black Chicago native who wanted to buy some candy feels like an enduring American presence, at the same time that he’s merely the boy of Bayeza’s first play.
+Both couples (the first act following the white couple; the second, the black couple) uncover the ways Till’s legacy continues to reveal itself.
+To us mortals, the young, black Chicago native who wanted to purchase candy feels like an enduring American presence, at the same time that he’s merely the boy of Bayeza’s first play.

 Carolyn and Ray Bryant, played by Sara Marsh and Peter Christian Hansen